VigelandzoonR/git-github-introduction-rafael/README.md

 - **test**: Adding missing tests or correcting existing tests

 # Git reset and undo changes
-- git reset --soft <comit>: Keep changes in the staging area
+- git reset --soft <commit>: Keep changes in the staging area, this can help
+to combining multiple commit into one or rename our commit message
-- git reset --mixed <comit>: Comits changes to working directory
+- git reset --mixed <commit>: Commits changes to working directory, this can  also help us to reorganize changes before commiting our code
+- git reset --hard <commit>: Delete all uncommited, ATTENTION: Changes are lost forever